-Once you’ve gotten through the process of filling in your 2020 records, you may want to re-evaluate your bookkeeping system for the rest of 2021.
+Once you’ve gotten through the process of filling in your 2021 records, you may want to re-evaluate your bookkeeping system going forward.
 It’s best to choose a bookkeeping system that you feel confident you can maintain throughout the entire year.

 Look for solutions that can automatically track as much information as possible.
 Lots of digitized bookkeeping apps or software can be linked to your bank or cards, so that the amount, merchant name, and date of a transaction is automatically tracked in one place.
 The best systems will also prompt you to complete your records as you go by asking you to add receipts, details on the business purpose of the expense, and an expense category.

 If you use Found as your business bank account, most of your expense information will be automatically tracked for you any time you swipe your Found card.
 You’ll just need to check that we’ve categorized the expense correctly, and add a receipt photo where applicable.
-You can get started for free here!
+You can sign up for free here!

 Questions?
 We’re here.